inferno-community/dynamic-example-information/README.md

 8. Support for extensions.

+9. Support for related attributes.
+Example: If telecom.system == SMS, then telecom.text should = Faker::Phone.number.
+This would require attributes have awareness of their siblings and their values.

 # Setting up Ruby
 1. (Install Rbenv)[https://github.com/rbenv/rbenv] - This is a common version manager
 2. Install Ruby 2.7.2, set it as your default version, and install bundler (package manager for ruby).